rbdl/rbdl/README.md

 This will build the wrapper for python 3, if you want to use python 2 instead you will also have to enable the `RBDL_USE_PYTHON_2` cmake option.
 The result of this is an extra python directory in the build directory.
 From within which you can install it using setup.py.
-This is done automically when using `make install`
+This is done automatically when using `make install`

 ## Linux: Python wrapper dependencies